Here are 10 tips for felting faster – Save your fingers and your time!

 Do you have a clear idea of what the end result should look like?
 Use a reference image!
 This helps you stay focused and makes it easier to follow the correct proportions from the start, which in turn reduces the time you spend correcting mistakes later.

-If you follow these tips, you should be well equipped to increase the pace of your felting without losing any of the magic that makes this hobby so rewarding.
-It's no secret that needle felting can be time consuming, but with these tips I hope you can get up to speed while enjoying the process.
+If you follow these tips, you should be well-equipped to increase the pace of your felting without losing any of the magic that makes this hobby so rewarding.
+It's no secret that needle felting can be time-consuming, but with these tips I hope you can pick up the pace while still enjoying the process.